Some Interesting Facts about Nepal

 - Share this:

 If you are planning to visit Nepal and willing to know about some major things that resemble Nepal, then here are the 10 amazing facts about Nepal.
 All these facts about Nepal are based on the popularity and their connection with Nepalese history.
-It is always a matter of fact for travellers to know what kind of unique facts one country possesses before travelling.
+It is always a matter of fact for travelers to know what kind of unique facts one country possesses before travelling.
 Nepal, the beautiful country of Himalayas, is not just famous for its natural resources but also the unique cultural beauty, amazing biodiversity and the brave history that lies within.

 Country of Brave Gurkha

 Nepal is a country of brave warriors.
 This is one of the greatest and worldwide popular facts about Nepal.
 We boast about them all over the world.
 From the very past, Nepal has an independent history.
 Nepal wasn’t colonized by any country and till now we are an independent sovereign country.
-There was a kingdom which came to an end in 2008 and from then, Nepal is a constitutional country.
+There was a kingdom that came to an end in 2008 and from then, Nepal is a constitutional country.
 It is also one of the major interesting facts about Nepal that remains intact in the history of Nepal.

 The country was under the rule of the Rana regime from 1846 to 1950 which ended due to people’s revolution.
 The Brave Gurkha’s are famous all over the world.